brijathom/notes/README.md

 # Notes

 A note-taking application utilising Spring Boot and MongoDB.
 It is set up so that it can be deployed as Kubernetes cluster.
-The nodes in the cluster run Docker containers.